oroinc/documentation/backend/entities/entity-activities.rst

 To create an activity from your new entity, you need to make the entity extended and include it in the `activity` group.

-To make the entity extended, create a base abstract class.
-The name of this class should start with the `Extend` word and implement |ActivityInterface|.
+To make the entity extended, implement the ExtendEntityInterface using the ExtendEntityTrait.
+The class must also implement |ActivityInterface|.

 Here is an example:

 .. code-block:: php

-    namespace Oro\Bundle\EmailBundle\Model;

     use Oro\Bundle\ActivityBundle\Model\ActivityInterface;
     use Oro\Bundle\ActivityBundle\Model\ExtendActivity;
+    use Oro\Bundle\EntityExtendBundle\Entity\ExtendEntityInterface;
+    use Oro\Bundle\EntityExtendBundle\Entity\ExtendEntityTrait

-    class ExtendEmail implements ActivityInterface
+    class Email implements ActivityInterface, ExtendEntityInterface
     {
         use ExtendActivity;

-        /**
-         * Constructor
-         *
-         * The real implementation of this method is auto generated.
-         *
-         * IMPORTANT: If the derived class has own constructor it must call parent constructor.
-         */
-        public function __construct()
-        {
-        }
+        use ExtendEntityTrait;
     }